Tractorou24/spark/docs/contributing.md

 Feel free to contribute to this project by forking it and submitting a pull request.
 You can also open an issue if you find a bug or have a suggestion.

 Please follow the templates whe opening an issue or submitting a pull request.
+For code contributions, please follow the [style guidelines](style-guidelines.md).

 ## Requirements
 To build the engine, you will need to install the following dependencies: